 — Luke 8:51-53 NLT

 The miracle that is described in the verses that follow is witnessed by just a few well-chosen people — mom, dad, Peter, James, and John.
 Why?
-Jesus didn't do miracles to show out, to raise money, or to garner a following.
+Jesus didn't do miracles to show out, to raise money, or to garner a following of people who just wanted to see the miracles.
 Jesus did his miracles to demonstrate God's love for broken people.
-This time was one of grief and heartbreak.
-It was also a time of incredible joy and wonder.
+This time for Jairus and his wife was one of grief and heartbreak.
+It was also about to be a time of incredible joy and wonder.
 Jesus was not about to let the crowd dominate and hijack this moment from Jairus and his wife.
-However, to the chosen few, Jesus revealed that in his presence, death becomes only sleep.
+However, to the chosen few, Jesus revealed that in his presence and power, death becomes only sleep.

 Heavenly Father, give me faith to believe that, because of my faith in your Son, death becomes just a brief parting and not a permanent separation.
 In Jesus' name.
 Amen.